yuy-m/CCGrep/README.md

 These identifiers match exact same identifiers regardless of the [blind level](#ClonesToDetect).

 Note: No spaces are allowed between `$` and identifier.
-Note: assume that the languages uses no `$` in their grammar.
+Note: assume that the language uses no `$` in their grammar.

 You can also use `--fix` option to fix identifiers.